Antifragile by Nassim Taleb is an awesome book.

 He says that “the elder had far more wisdom” and uses the example of Roman revering a general called “the deferrer” who always preferred to delay intervention.

-My note: I am always suspicious of sweeping generalization and arguments that can be boiled down to “before it was better/those guys knew better than us”.
+I am always suspicious of sweeping generalization and arguments that can be boiled down to “before it was better/those guys knew better than us”.

 In some other instances though over-intervention happens because of greed, like surgeons who make more money by operating than non operating, and because people sometimes need to justify their presence.
 Doing nothing would feel like they have no character and their position is not needed… So they just do something.